m10hit/BBC_Clone/README.md

 # BBC_Clone

 The clone of the famous news website - BBC.
+It is a static website.

+# Tools Used
+Used HTML5 and CSS3 to develop the clone of the news website BBC.